EricZimmerman/evtx/evtx/Maps/!!!!README.txt

   </EventData>
 </Event>

-Notice the Provider line has both a Name and a Guid attribute.
-The Guid is the first part we need to keep track of for our map.
-Everything in the <System> element is normalized by default, but if you want to include anything from there you can do so.
+Just about everything in the <System> element is normalized by default, but if you want to include anything from there you can do so using the techniques we will see below.

 In most cases, the data in the <EventData> block is what you want to process.
 This is where xpath queries come into play.

 So let's take a look at a map to make things a bit more clear.

-In the example below, there are four header properties that descrive the map: who wrote it, what its for, the unique guid, and the event ID the map corresponds to.
+In the example below, there are four header properties that descrive the map: who wrote it, what its for, the Channel, and the event ID the map corresponds to.

-The Guid and EventId property are what make a map unique, not the name of the file.
+The Channel and EventId property are what make a map unique, not the name of the file.
 As long as the map ends with '.map' it will be processed.

-The Guid is the unique identifier for a given log type.
-It can be seen in the Provider element with an attribute name of Guid ("54849625-5478-4994-a5ba-3e3b0328c30d" in the example above).
+The Channel is a useful identifier for a given log type.
+It can be seen in the <Channel> element ("Security" in the example above).

 The Maps collection contains configurations for how to look for data in an events EventData and extract out particular properties into variables.
 These variables are then combined and mapped to the event record's first class properties.